Happy Marriage!?

 Happy Marriage!? (はぴまり〜Happy Marriage!?〜, Hapimari ~Happī Marijji?~) is a Japanese manga series written and illustrated by Maki Enjōji.
 It began serialization in Shogakukan's josei magazine Petit Comic on June 14, 2009 and ran until September 23, 2012.
 It is completed in 10 volumes.
 It has been published in French by Kazé and in German by Tokyopop.
 Viz Media has licensed the English version, which was released on August 6, 2013.

 A live-action drama based on the series premiered on Amazon Prime Video in June 2016.

 Plot

-The story revolves around Chiwa Takanashi, a 23-year-old ordinary office-lady that never had the time nor the opportunity to have a boyfriend in her entire life, who agrees to an arranged marriage with the president Hokuto Mamiya of the company she works in – a man she doesn't know – in order to pay off her dad's debts.
-Chiwa believes the arrangement isn't binding, but her new partner seems to think otherwise.
-This comedy tells the story of two strangers living together and their way to find a happy marriage.
+Takanashi Chiwa is an office lady who works part-time at a night club because she is in debt and has no other source of income.
+One day, she gets into a little rude exchange of a quarrel with an affluent and handsome customer who came to the club and as a result of her quarrel is fired and loses her job.
+The next day, a depressed and pessimistic Chiwa is summoned by her boss from the night club to resolve the issue and finds the obnoxious, wealthy man from the day before down at the club.
+Turns out his name is Mamiya Hokuto.
+Suddenly, Hokuto proposes a contract marriage with Chiwa which includes her earning a huge sum of money which could possibly replace her night club job earnings and pay all her debts.
+Though the idea seems too good to be true and she is initially resistant to the idea due to her previous unpleasant exchange, she has no choice but to accept it or else she will have no source of income.
+However, the real question is, will the two of them overcome all sorts of troubles?
+And perhaps will true love maybe come to play?